gauravkumar08/QuickShop-Electronics/README.md

 # ⚡ QuickShop Electronics

-QuickShop Electronics is a modern, full-stack e-commerce application built using the MERN (MongoDB, Express, React [HTML/JS in your case], Node.js) stack.
-It supports product catalog browsing, search functionality, cart state management, and secure checkout using PayPal integration.
+**QuickShop Electronics** is a modern, full-stack e-commerce application built using the MERN (MongoDB, Express, React [HTML/JS in your case], Node.js) stack.
+It supports product catalog browsing, search functionality, cart state management, and secure checkout using **PayPal integration(SandBox)**.

 ## 📌 Features